griffio/griffio.github.io/_posts/2016-11-01-Your-Continuous-Integration-Server-Maybe-A-Death-Star.md

 ![death-star-ci](/public/death-star-ci.png)

 ### Death Star CI

+Why your continuous integration server could be a Death Star.

 The [Death Star](https://en.wikipedia.org/wiki/Death_Star) is a fictional spacecraft and superweapon designed to intimidate and be used asymetically against opponents that cannot repel firepower of that magnitude.